cppitems/cppitems/items/018/item.md

 ```bash
 make TestA_construction
 ```
-Once all tests compile, you can run them all after each other with the provided shell script `runSmartPtrTests.sh`.
+Once all tests compile (and complete successfully), you can run them all after each other with the provided shell script `runSmartPtrTests.sh`.
 Your `unique_ptr` implementation should pass all tests successfully.

 **Note**: We will test your implementation with the AddressSanitizer turned on.
 You can do so by configuring you project using `cmake -D CMAKE_BUILD_TYPE=Debug ..` which adds the sanitizer flags in the supplied CMake configuration.